chef/automate/components/docs-chef-io/content/automate/opensearch_external_upgrade.md

 ## Migrate Data

 Copy or move your Elasticsearch OSS data and logs directories to the newly installed OpenSearch paths.
-See [OpenSearch’s documentation on upgrading to OpenSearch](https://opensearch.org/docs/latest/upgrade-to/upgrade-to/#upgrade-to-opensearch).
+See [OpenSearch's documentation on upgrading to OpenSearch](https://opensearch.org/docs/latest/upgrade-to/upgrade-to/#upgrade-to-opensearch).

 You can now configure Chef Automate to use Opensearch clusters.